fanart-tv/fanartwiki/docs/General/contributor guide.md

     - [Record Label](../ImageTypes/Music/musiclabel.md)

 We have a large collection of [tutorials and guides](https://fanart.tv/tutorials/){target=_blank} that are available to help you create high quality artwork that is designed to be accepted to our site.
-If you need further help, you should check out the [FAQ](faq.md), or our [Help Guide](fanart help.md).
+If you need further help, you should check out the [FAQ](faq.md), the guide on [How Fanart.tv works](fanart database.md), or our [Help Guide](fanart help.md).

 ---